 What better LAVNCH EMEA session to recap on UCC Collaborative Day than the one titled “Collaboration Session?”
-I’m not being facetious — I was really excited to hear what this one would bring to light.
+I’m not being facetious; I was really excited to hear what this one had in store.
 And I was excited for the familiar faces in it: Jane Hammersley of Collabtech, Lieven Bertier of Barco, Nia Celestin of DTEN, Finn Helge Lunde of Cisco and, last but not least, TJ Varghese of Google.

 Our recap is just a short scroll down below.

-Futuresource’s Adam Cox was our intro speaker and session moderator for “Preparing for the Second Wave: Collaboration in a Post-COVID-19 World.”
-To start, he posed the question, Why has it taken a pandemic for UC&C to become so important?
-A number of factors were (and are) at play, one of which is that UCC solutions just require a different way of working and thinking.
+Futuresource’s Adam Cox was the intro speaker and session moderator for “Preparing for the Second Wave: Collaboration in a Post-COVID-19 World.”
+To start, he asked: Why has it taken a pandemic for unified communications & collaboration (UC&C) to become so important?
+A number of factors were (and are) at play, one of which is that UC&C solutions just require a different way of working and thinking.
 Plus, there just wasn’t as much need for it before.

-Between 2017 and 2019, there was already tremendous volume growth in collaboration tools — WPS (wireless presentation display) technology (120%) and video conferencing hardware (103%).
+Between 2017 and 2019, there was already tremendous volume growth in collaboration tools — wireless presentation display (WPS) technology (120%) and video conferencing hardware (103%).
 But it took a pandemic to make those tools essential.

 The pre-COVID meeting room: